Plymouth Meeting Mall: History

-The Plymouth Meeting Mall was designed by Victor Gruen and built by The Rouse Company in 1966, it was the third fully enclosed shopping mall in the Philadelphia area.
+The Plymouth Meeting Mall was designed by Victor Gruen and developed by The Rouse Company in 1966, it was the third fully enclosed shopping mall in the Philadelphia area.
 The original two anchor stores were Strawbridge & Clothier and Lit Brothers.
 The One Plymouth Meeting office tower was added on an outparcel in 1969.
-The mall suffered a major fire on January 10, 1970 at the east end (near Lit Brothers): "Approximately one third of the 100 stores in the suburban Philadelphia mall were damaged by either smoke, water or the fire."
 Lit Brothers closed in 1976 and was replaced by Hess's in 1979.
 The Hess's, which was the only location in the Philadelphia area, saw poor sales and closed in March 1993 as part of restructuring of the Allentown-based chain.
-The former Hess's became Boscov's and The Bon-Ton on October 13, 1996.
+The former Hess's became Boscov's on October 13, 1996.

 In 2003, The Rouse Company sold the Plymouth Meeting Mall along with the Cherry Hill Mall, Echelon Mall (renamed Voorhees Town Center in 2007), Exton Square Mall, Moorestown Mall, and The Gallery at Market East to PREIT for $548 million.
 In 2005, Federated Department Stores purchased May Department Stores, the owners of Strawbridge's, and converted several Strawbridge's locations to Macy's, including the store at Plymouth Meeting Mall.
 Strawbridge's became Macy's in 2006.

 A redevelopment of over $100 million in 2007-2009 added new restaurants and an open-air "Lifestyle" wing featuring LOFT, Coldwater Creek (since closed), Jos.
 A. Bank (since closed), Chico's and Olly Shoes (since closed).
 During the redevelopment, in April 2009, a two-story chain arcade called Krazy City was constructed in the mall's interior, near Boscov's, taking up several store spaces.
 A 65000 sqft Whole Foods upscale grocery market was included in the redevelopment and anchors the "Outdoor Lifestyle Wing" of the property, which also includes an underground parking area.
 Previously, this location gained fame in 1985 when Swedish furniture company IKEA purchased and renovated an outparcel space for its first U.S. location.
 IKEA later moved in early 2003 to its current site at 400 Alan Wood Road, off of Interstate 476 (the "Blue Route") in nearby Conshohocken.